Spoonail-Iroiro/gmaginai-l/docs/USAGE.md

 ## Setup
-First, you should register your CoAW installation to `gmaginai-l`.
+First, you should register your CoAW installation to `gmaginai-l` by creating a profile.

-Click the 'New' button to open the profile dialog.
+Click the 'New' button to open the profile creation dialog.

 ![profile-new](image/profile-new2.png)

-If you have the Steam version of CoAW and the installation path is the default one, clicking 'Detect Steam version' immediately set the 'Name' field to 'steam' and 'Game directory' to its path.
+If you have the Steam version of CoAW and the installation path is the default one, clicking 'Detect Steam version' immediately sets the 'Name' field to 'steam' and the 'Game directory' field to its path.

 Now you can just click 'OK' to complete.

 ![profile-new2-steam](image/profile-new2-steam.png)

-Otherwise, the auto-detection does nothing.
-Or, you might want to register the DLSite version of CoAW.
-In these cases, you should register your CoAW installation manually by following these steps:
+If auto-detection doesn't work, or if you want to register the DLSite version of CoAW, you'll need to register your installation manually using these steps:

 1. Enter a name of your choice in the 'Name' field.
 2. Click 'Select Game.exe'.